Timeline

 - You want to establish when events happen relative to each other

-- You need to filter content by era for focused work or media generation
+- You need to filter content by era for focused work

 - You want to advance your world forward to begin a new phase